Advocates

 What is an advocate?

 An advocate is an existing customer you trust to refer new business.
 Each advocate is enrolled in a specific campaign and gets a unique personal referral link.
-When a friend submits via that link, the referral is credited to that advocate.
+When someone submits via that link, the referral is credited to that advocate.

 Advocates have no Recomly account — they interact with the platform through a portal link delivered by email, SMS, or both.